wpsharks/comet-cache-kb/questions/2015/49-why-doesnt-comet-cache-move-cssjs-into-the-footer.md

 Here the call to `displayWidget()` will fail because it expects `widget-api.js` to have already been loaded; i.e., it expects `displayWidget()` to exist _before_ it is used.
 The developer would've expected that the JavaScript file was loaded in the head of the page.
 If we've moved the JavaScript to the footer page, i.e., _after_ the call to `displayWidget()`, then the code for that function would not be loaded in time.

-For this reason it really needs to be determined by the plugin/theme developers to decide where a script can be loaded.
-If it can be loaded in the footer, then it should be, as that increases performance.
+For this reason it really needs to be determined by the plugin/theme developers where a script can be loaded.
+If it can be loaded in the footer, then best practice would state that it should be specifically defined as something that can be loaded in the footer, as that would increase performance.
 However, if Comet Cache provided an option that forced all JS/CSS files to be moved the footer, there could be adverse side effects that may be interpreted by a site owner as a Comet Cache bug ("the problem goes away when I disable Comet Cache").

 ### How can a Plugin/Theme developer ensure scripts load in the footer?